ddeboer/imap/README.md

 An EmbeddedMessage has the same API as a normal Message, apart from flags and operations like copy, move or delete.

+## Mock the library

+Mockability is granted by interfaces present for each API.
+Dig into [MockabilityTest](tests/MockabilityTest.php) for an example of a mocked workflow.

 ## Running the Tests